 FRAUD ALERT: COURIER SCAM

-Residents living in the north of the county are urged to be on their guard following a number of reports of courier fraud over the weekend.
+Residents living in the north of the county are urged to be on their guard following a number of reports of courier fraud.

 A courier scam is when fraudsters call and trick you into handing your cards and PIN numbers to a courier on your doorstep.
 There are many variations of the scam, but it usually follows this method: